jchristn/S3Server/README.md

 The roadmap for this project includes:

+- Adding stream support (instead of byte arrays for data in the request and response)
 - Adding more callbacks for the ones listed above as not supported / not yet available
-- Adding stream support (instead of byte arrays for data in the request and response)

 ## Version History

+v1.3.x

+- Legal hold and retention callbacks

 v1.2.x